thecarp/dactyl-keyboard/doc/options-main.md

 ### Section <a id="case-central-housing">`central-housing`</a>

-With `reflect`, a central housing occupies the space between the user’s hands, providing a rigid mechanical connection and space for an MCU.
+A central housing can occupy the space between the key clusters, providing a rigid mechanical connection and space for an MCU.

+When present, a central housing will determine the position of each other part of the keyboard, connecting to key clusters on each side.

 #### Parameter <a id="case-central-housing-include">`include`</a>

-If `true`, add a central housing.
+If this and `reflect` are both true, add a central housing.

+#### Section <a id="case-central-housing-shape">`shape`</a>

+The shape of the central housing determines, in part, how it connects to the rest of the keyboard.

+##### Parameter <a id="case-central-housing-shape-width">`width`</a>

+The approximate total horizontal width of the housing in mm.

+##### Parameter <a id="case-central-housing-shape-edge">`edge`</a>

+The shape of each outer edge of the housing, at the interface between the housing itself and the rest of the case.
+These edges are symmetrical.
+What you describe here is actually the right-hand side.

 ### Section <a id="case-rear-housing">`rear-housing`</a>